jthomforde/jthomforde_portfolio/_projects/torque-wrench-analysis.md

 | Load-point deflection | **0.36641 in** |
 | Torque wrench sensitivity (from FEM strain) | **1.06 mV/V** |

-The FEM analysis confirms that the wrench geometry and material selection provide acceptable stress levels, measurable strain at the gauge location, and a clear electrical sensitivity for calibration.
+The FEM results demonstrate acceptable stress levels, measurable strain at the gauge location, and predictable deflection behavior.
+The resulting electrical sensitivity provides a clear and reliable calibration pathway for torque measurement.